Steiner-254/aws-reStart/Week 1/Day5.md

 - ***You do not have to pay for the following:***
 - Transfer in to Amazon S3
 - Transfer out from Amazon S3 to Amazon CloudFront or Amazon EC2 in the same Region

+- With Amazon S3, specific costs might vary, depending on the Region and the specific requests that are made.
+You pay for only what you use, including GBs per month; transfer out of other Regions; and PUT, COPY, POST, LIST, and GET requests.
+- As a general rule, you pay for only transfers that cross the boundary of your Region.
+You don’t pay for transfers in to Amazon S3 or for transfers out from Amazon S3 to Amazon CloudFront edge locations in that same Region.

+## Amazon S3 cost estimation
+- ***To estimate Amazon S3 costs, consider the following factors:***
+- Storage class type
+- Amount of storage
+- Requests
+- Data transfer